Remember the good ol’ days when GKP was awesome?

 Check out this post if you’d like to learn more about how to use Wordtracker Scout.

-Most keyword tools (free or otherwise) are made for finding new keywords to target.
+Most keyword tools (free or otherwise) find new keywords to target.

 But what about the existing keywords you already rank for?

-Google Search Console is, therefore, a keyword tool that should not be overlooked.
+For that reason, Google Search Console is a keyword tool not to overlook.

-Go to: Search Console > Search Traffic > Search Analytics > Queries
+Go to: Search Console > Performance > Queries

 Now you will see which queries sent the most clicks to your site in the past 28 days.